Charlotte formerly worked as an editor of a garden channel and has extensive knowledge of plant care.

-Holiday Herbs and their Uses
+10 Popular Holiday Herbs and Their Uses

 Have you ever noticed how many of the memories people have about Christmas are related to herbs?
 Perhaps it is the smell of gingerbread cookies or cinnamon snickerdoodle cookies.
 Perhaps it is the bayberry-scented candles or the incense used at church during the Christmas pageant.
-All of these things are directly related to herbs and how they are used the holiday season, as well as beyond.
+All of these things are directly related to herbs and how they are used during the holiday season, as well as beyond.

 Christmas Herbs and Spices Lore

-The following is a list of the top 10 Christmas herbs and spices and their uses today.
+The following is a list of the top 10 Christmas herbs and spices and their uses today:

-Cinnamon – Comes from the bark of the Cinnamomum verum tree.
+Cinnamon comes from the bark of the Cinnamomum verum tree.
 During Biblical times, Moses said that holy anointing oil should be comprised of sweet cinnamon and cassia.
 Cinnamon was a prized spice and was given as a gift to visiting dignitaries for centuries.
 Today it is commonly available and is used in a variety of dishes, especially during the holiday season, as well as in decorations for the home.

-Myrrh – Comes from the resin of the Commiphora myrrha tree.
+Myrrh comes from the resin of the Commiphora myrrha tree.
 Myrrh is commonly used as incense in church ceremonies, often during the holidays.
 It is also one of the gifts given to baby Jesus by the Three Kings.
 During ancient times, myrrh was many times more valuable than Frankincense.

-Bedstraw – Also known as the Gallium plant, is an herb that may have been used in baby Jesus' manger.
+Bedstraw, also known as the Gallium plant, is an herb that may have been used in baby Jesus' manger.
 Bedstraw has a sweet honey aroma that is released when warmed.
 The herb is also used to make red dye.